otaviojava/jcassandra-book/04-cql.md

 ```

 > It is important to note that search operations within Cassandra are very limited, so the recommendation is to use the keys, leaving the index as the last option.
-There is also the feature of using `ALLOW FILTERING`, however, using this feature requires a very high performance impact.
+There is also the feature of using `ALLOW FILTERING`, however, using this feature requires a very high-performance impact.

 ### INSERT

-Within the `INSERT` clause it is possible to insert a row within the column family.
+Within the `INSERT` clause, it is possible to insert a row within the column family.

 ```sql
 insert_statement :: = INSERT INTO table_name (names_values | json_clause)